 - The podcast provides supporting information to the article and offers additional content

 - Articles and supporting resources may not be self-promoting, nor may they promote products by name.
-When determined to be relevant and of interest to other PPS members, product reviews by members may be allowed at the discretion of the managing editor.
+When determined to be relevant and of interest to other APTA Private Practice members, product reviews by members may be allowed at the discretion of the managing editor.

 - Articles requested and written for a specific assignment should be sent to the Editorial Board member who made the request and who is responsible for the assignment.